Chr15w1986/Metal-Re-injectionPP4/README.md

 ### 2. Scope

- * A simple, straightforward, intuitive UX experience;
+ * A simple, straightforward, intuitive UX experience
- * An explicit content;
+ * An explicit content
- * An easy navigation for the user through all of the features;
+ * An easy navigation for the user through all of the features
- * A site that is visually appealing on most devices.
+ * A site that is visually appealing on most devices

 ## Functional Scope